Sunlitspace542/ultrastarfox/README.md

 ## Usage

-Go to the directory in your terminal where you cloned the repo.
+Go to the directory where you cloned the repo.

 Windows without MSYS2:
 To build, run ``build.cmd``.

 To clean, run ``clean.cmd``.

 MSYS2/Linux:
 To build, run ``make``.

 To clean, run ``make clean``.

 To clean everything (game code + tools), run ``make distclean``.

 All:

 After building, a debug symbol map will be created in the root directory at ``SYMBOLS.TXT``, and a bank space report will be at ``BANKS.CSV``.
 The ROM will also be with these files.